SharePoint/sp-dev-docs/docs/general-development/custom-security-trimming-for-search-in-sharepoint-server.md

-- Exclude the sensitive refiners from the refinement panel in the default Web Part so that no information is leaked via the refiners.
+- Exclude the sensitive refiners from the refinement panel in the default web part so that no information is leaked via the refiners.

-- Use a custom Web Part to display results or refiners when using post-trimmers so that the **RefinementResults** may be elegantly hidden in cases where the **RefinementResults** count exceeds the **RelevantResults** count.
+- Use a custom web part to display results or refiners when using post-trimmers so that the **RefinementResults** may be elegantly hidden in cases where the **RefinementResults** count exceeds the **RelevantResults** count.